What does teenage bullying look like?

 Sometimes your child might not want to talk with you about the bullying.
 You could suggest they talk to another trusted adult, like a relative or family friend.
 Or your child might be willing to talk to their GP.

 When you understand what’s going on, the next step is telling your child that you want to work with them to stop the bullying.
 That’s because bullying is always wrong.
 Your child needs to know that you’re taking the matter seriously and that you’ll support them to change their behaviour.

 If your child is bullying at school, working with the school is the best way to stop it.
 School staff should be trained in handling bullying.
 They can work with you to prevent further bullying and help your child learn to treat others respectfully.

 There are several things you can do to work with your child’s school in a constructive and positive way:

-- Let your child now that you’re working with the school to help them.
-You might work your child’s teacher, the year coordinator, or the head of pastoral care.
+- Let your child know that you’re working with the school to help them.
+You might work with your child’s teachers, the year coordinator, or the head of pastoral care.